saravanamuthu1/sentiment_analysis/README.md

     each tweet will have probability of sentence to be positive and porbability of sentence to be nagative . i will find the maximum of two and will predict.

 # 2.Navie bayes standard approach
-   logprior = np.log(d_pos) - np.log(d_neg)
+ we have done pre processing only for the trianing data set
+    we have removed numbers from the data set, extra special characters.  we also trimmed exrtra white spaces. since it is not any known languages we cannot able reduce the stop word. we also tried clipping but ti deos decrease the accuracy so we avoided.

+   Fitting the model
+   i will find the total number of uniques tokens in the whole coropus we first segeregate postive tweets and negative tweets, and then i will find the tolal number of words in the positive corpus and negative corpus. i will throw all the psotive words in one bag and negative words in bad along with their frequency logprior = np.log(d_pos) - np.log(d_neg)
    Both are almost the ssame the only differece is , here at the end i will predict if my predicted score is greate than logprior value i will conclude it as psotive or else negative,
    In the standard approach we used log probabilities to avoid underflow values.